FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Method

 Instead of retaining the full anisotropic covariance, we approximate the fused covariance as isotropic using its trace:

 where $s_j$ and $r_j$ denote the scale and rotation of the semantic Gaussian, respectively.
-This isotropic approximation ensures that each semantic Gaussian effectively spans the corresponding geometric region while avoiding unnecessary anisotropic computation and redundancy.
+This isotropic approximation ensures that each semantic Gaussian effectively spans the corresponding geometric region while avoiding unnecessary anisotropic computation.

-Through the proposed sparsification strategy, we decouple semantic and geometric densities, reducing the number of semantic Gaussians while preserving representational completeness and maintaining both accurate geometry and consistent semantic coverage.
+Experiments show that our compact semantic representation achieves comparable or even superior semantic performance with only 5\% of the number of per-pixel embeddings, demonstrating that the decoupled Gaussian language embedding effectively reduces semantic redundancy and storage overhead.